-Cibi has become well known for its honest and delicate approach to food and its restrained but ultimately stylish interior.
-Clever little design touches and objects such as an old Apple Mac used as a doorstop and vintage road bike accent an interior that is more about the sum of its eclectic parts rather than a heavily stylised fit-out.
+Cibi (Japanese for little one) has become well known for its honest and delicate approach to food and its restrained but ultimately stylish interior.
+Clever little design touches and objects such as an old Apple Mac used as a doorstop and a vintage track bike accent an gestalt interior that is more about the sum of its eclectic parts than a heavily stylised fit-out.

-The other food on offer is also similarly light, with a beautiful soba noodle salad accented with cherry tomatoes and finely diced green olives bathed in a dashi and soy dressing, sourdough toast with a wonderfully mustardy potato and egg salad and a tofu burger topped with shiso leaf.
-The Jamanese breakfast is based on Meg Tanaka’s grandmother’s recipes which makes Cibi a little slice of Tokyo in the quiet back streets of Collingwood.
+The other food on offer is similarly light; from a beautiful soba noodle salad with cherry tomatoes and finely diced green olives bathed in a dashi and soy dressing, to sourdough toast with potato salad and a tofu burger.
+A lot of the Japanese dishes on offer are based on owner Meg Tanaka’s grandmother’s recipes, making Cibi a little slice of Tokyo in the quiet back streets of Collingwood.